Antinous: Life with Hadrian

 Lambert described Antinous as "the one person who seems to have connected most profoundly with Hadrian" throughout the latter's life.
 Hadrian's marriage to Sabina was unhappy, and there is no reliable evidence that he ever expressed a sexual attraction for women, in contrast to much reliable early evidence that he was sexually attracted to boys and young men.
 For centuries, pederasty existed among Greece's leisured and citizen classes, with an older erastes (the "lover," aged between 20 and 40) undertaking a sexual relationship with an eromenos (the "beloved," aged between 12 and 18) and taking a key role in his (the latter's) education.
 There is no historical evidence available to support at what age Antinous became a favourite of Hadrian.
-Such a societal institution of pederasty was not indigenous to Roman culture, although the practice was somewhat common among the patricians.

 It is known that Hadrian believed Antinous to be intelligent and wise, and that they had a shared love of hunting, which was seen as a particularly manly pursuit in Roman culture.
 Although none survive, it is known that Hadrian wrote both an autobiography and erotic poetry about his boy favourites; it is therefore likely that he wrote about Antinous.
 During their relationship, there is no evidence that Antinous ever used his influence over Hadrian for personal or political gain.

-In March 127, Hadrian - probably accompanied by Antinous - travelled through the Sabine area of Italy, Picenum, and Campania.
+In March 127, Hadrian—probably accompanied by Antinous—travelled through the Sabine area of Italy, Picenum, and Campania.
 From 127 to 129, the Emperor was then afflicted with an illness that doctors were unable to explain.
 In April 128, he laid the foundation stone for a temple of Venus and Rome in the city of Rome, during a ritual where he may well have been accompanied by Antinous.
 From there, Hadrian went on a tour of North Africa, during which he was accompanied by Antinous.
 In late 128, Hadrian and Antinous landed in Corinth, proceeding to Athens, where they remained until May 129, accompanied by Empress Sabina; the Caesernii brothers, frequent companions of the Emperor; and Pedanius Fuscus the Younger (a great-nephew of Hadrian).
 It was in Athens in September 128 that they attended the annual celebrations of the Great Mysteries of Eleusis, where Hadrian was initiated into the position of epoptes in the Telesterion.
-It is generally agreed, although not proven, that Antinous was also initiated at that time.
+It is generally agreed, although not definitely proved, that Antinous was also initiated at that time.